 Quantum computers operate in truly parallel fashion, with sequential and simultaneous computing co-structured into their very nature.
 Quantum computing simultaneity ensures that all computational pathways are pursued at once, exponentially eclipsing serial processing bottlenecks encountered in conventional (classical) computers.
 In other words, each quantum processing operation acts on all system states simultaneously.
 Therefore, one machine cycle, one ‘tick of the quantum computer clock,’ computes not just on one machine state (as is true of non-quantum, serial computers), but on all possible instruction states at once.

 Quantum computers may one day solve problems that conventional computers could never manage, and in a fraction of the time, including:

-- Quantum Search—Searching the Internet, Surface Web, Deep Web and private content and database repositories with far greater contextual precision than is imaginable today, even using massively parallel (non-quantum) systems, via quantum search engine™ applications that examine and update all possible locations and contexts within several seconds to a few minutes.
+- Quantum Search—Searching the Internet, Surface Web, Deep Web, private content, and database repositories with far greater contextual precision than is imaginable today, even using massively parallel (non-quantum) systems, via quantum search engine™ applications that examine and update all possible locations and contexts within several seconds to a few minutes.